haddocking/haddock3/docs/continuing_runs.md

 1. Editing and extending a previous run from a given step
 1. Copy a run to a new folder
 1. Extend a run with a partial config
-1. Use a module as a seed for a new run
+1. Use a single step as a starting point for a new run
 1. Final considerations

 # Restart a previous run from a given step